 - For a company car that does some personal miles, you’ll be able to reclaim 50% VAT.
 These personal miles will also need to be logged and include commuting to and from a workplace.

-For more information on the differences between business and personal leasing, check out our guide that answers: why is business leasing cheaper than personal?
+For more information on the differences between business and personal leasing, check out our other guide comparing business and personal leasing.

 2. Manage cash flow